 - Settlement Amount: $58,000.00 – A.W. v.
 Wal-Mart Store – While shopping she slipped on a puddle of milk.

 - Settlement Amount: $50,000.00 – M. M. v.
 WALMART STORES AND WINN-DIXIE STORES – slipped on floor while putting meat in her cart & was told later that she slipped on a banana peel.
 Injured back & R knee.

 - Settlement Amount: $15,000.00 – M.M. v.
 Wal-Mart Store – While shopping in the garden department her cart became stuck on a rug/mat.

 See More of Alan Sackrin’s Verdicts and Settlements

 Did you already settle your claim or sign a document with Walmart?
 In some instances, we may still be able to help.
 For example, if you signed a release within a few days after your slip and fall or another injury, but were confused thinking Walmart’s document related to medical bills being advanced then we may still be able to help you recover compensation for your injuries.

 Quick Walmart Facts:

-According to the Clerk of the Court's website, the number of negligence cases filed against Walmart per year in Broward County, Florida, with almost all of the lawsuits being premises liability cases, is:
+According to the Clerk of the Court’s website, the number of premises liability lawsuits filed against Walmart per year in Broward County, Florida, is: